CommandersAct/pods/TCSDK/PredefinedVariables.md

 <h1 id="tc_uniqueid-tc_local_uniqueid-tc_nav_visitor_id">TC_UNIQUEID# (#TC_LOCAL_UNIQUEID#, #TC_NAV_VISITOR_ID#)</h1>
 <hr />
 <p>Android: A 64-bit number (as a hex string) that is randomly generated when the user first sets up the device and should remain constant for the lifetime of the user's device.
 The value may change if a factory reset is performed on the device.</p>
 <p>iOS: A unique UUID generated during the first install on the phone.
 This will change if the application is uninstalled then re-installed.
-This won't change if the user resets it's IDFA.</p>
+This won't change if the user resets his IDFA.</p>
 <ul>
 <li>OnePlus One: a284d098fdf1c342</li>
 <li>iPhone 4s: 80EF0DC8-AD1B-460A-AC2D-4646FA2356E3</li>